FIGURE SKATING PROGRAMS

 Our competitive skaters are committed to excellence and must abide by our competitive skaters code of conduct and agreement.
 In addition to their on-ice training, competitive skaters attend mandatory fitness classes, and are expected to maintain a high fitness level.
 Fitness testing for competitive skaters and full-time dance and pair skaters is mandatory and included in the skater's program fee.

-The Skating Programs manager may, at his discretion, move a skater to a higher or lower session to provide the best training environment for all.
+The Technical Director may, at his discretion, move a skater to a higher or lower session to provide the best training environment for all.

 For related information, please refer to these resources found in our Skater Info Centre: